Report: Remains Mishandled At Arlington Cemetery

 Army investigators have been looking into the records at Arlington National Cemetery, and they found recordkeeping so poor it raises questions about who is buried in hundreds of graves.
 As NPR's Scott Horsley reports, the cemetery's top two managers have been disciplined.

 SCOTT HORSLEY: Arlington National Cemetery is famous for its ritualized remembrance of the nation's war dead.
 But behind the choreographed funerals, beneath the manicured ground, Army investigators found dysfunctional management and antiquated recordkeeping.
 Army Secretary John McHugh says in at least 211 cases, gravesites were not properly documented or records and gravesites didn't match.

-Mr. JOHN MCHUGH (U.S. Secretary of the Army): To the men and women that wear the uniform of the United States, to all citizens of this great nation who believe as I do, that Arlington National Cemetery is the most sacred place on this planet, the Army owes better.
+JOHN MCHUGH: To the men and women that wear the uniform of the United States, to all citizens of this great nation who believe as I do, that Arlington National Cemetery is the most sacred place on this planet, the Army owes better.

-Mr. STEVEN WHITCOMB (Inspector General, U.S. Army): If that's not done precisely well in accordance with procedures, you may have a casket that could bleed over into another burial site.
+STEVEN WHITCOMB: If that's not done precisely well in accordance with procedures, you may have a casket that could bleed over into another burial site.

 HORSLEY: Rieckhoff visited Arlington just last week for Memorial Day.
 Like Secretary McHugh, he noted the dedicated service of many of the cemetery's workers.

 RIECKHOFF: But at the same time, they've got to be properly resourced.
 They've got to have adequate leadership.
 And they've got to have the right tools.